Relation between equilibrium quantum phase transitions and dynamical quantum phase transitions in two-band systems: Introduction

-In previous works \cite{Heyl2013PRL,Karrasch2013PRB,Kriel2014PRB,Bhattacharjee2018PRB}, it is commonly believed that the condition for the occurrence of DQPTs is consistent with EQPTs, i.e., if the phase-driving parameters are suddenly quenched across the underlying equilibrium phase boundary at the initial time $t=0$, DQPTs will arise at certain critical times.
-In noninteracting topological systems, it is clear that DQPTs have to occur if the topological number changes under the quench in 1D systems \cite{Dora2015PRB,YangC}, while the occurrence of DQPTs are related to the change in the absolute value of the Chern number in 2D systems \cite{HuangZ2016PRB}.
+In early works \cite{Heyl2013PRL,Karrasch2013PRB,Kriel2014PRB,Bhattacharjee2018PRB}, it was commonly believed that the condition for the occurrence of DQPTs is consistent with EQPTs; i.e., if the phase-driving parameters are suddenly quenched across the underlying equilibrium phase boundary at the initial time $t=0$, DQPTs will arise at certain critical times.
+In noninteracting topological systems, it is clear that DQPTs have to occur if the topological number changes under the quench in 1D systems \cite{Dora2015PRB,YangC}, while the occurrence of DQPTs is related to the change in the absolute value of the Chern number in 2D systems \cite{HuangZ2016PRB}.
 These types of DQPTs are robust and are therefore termed topologically protected.
-However, it has been discovered that certain particular models do have DQPTs even for pre-qunch and post-quench parameters in the same equilibrium phase, which are termed \textit{accidental} DQPTs \cite{Dora2015PRB,Liska,Heyl2018RPP,WongCY2024PRB}.
+However, it has been discovered that certain particular models do have DQPTs for quenches within the same equilibrium phase, and even for very weak quenches, which are termed \textit{accidental} DQPTs \cite{Dora2015PRB,Liska,Flaschner,Heyl2018RPP,WongCY2024PRB} and \textit{anomalous} DQPTs \cite{Homrighausen2017,Halimeh2020}.
 In fact, quenching across the underlying equilibrium phase boundary is neither a sufficient nor a necessary condition for the existence of the DQPT \cite{Vajna2014PRB,Andraschko2014PRB,Sharma2015PRB,Divakaran2016PRE,Obuchi2017PRB,Halimeh2017PRB,Zauner-Stauber2017PRE,Jafari2019SR,Sadrzadeh2021PRB,Stumper2022PRR,Rossi2022PRB}.
-It means that DQPT may not happen even quenching across the underlying EQPT point.
-So here comes the question: is there an intrinsic relation between EQPTs and DQPTs?
+This means that a DQPT may not happen even quenching across the underlying EQPT point.
+The intrinsic relation between EQPTs and DQPTs is an intriguing question.
+Although some works \cite{Lang2018PRB,Uhrich2020PRB} have discussed this issue, a theoretical study to uncover clearly their relation is necessary.

-In this paper, we expose the relation between EQPTs and DQPTs in two-band systems from a new perspective by introducing a concept of the quench fidelity.
+In this paper, we expose the relation between EQPTs and DQPTs in a general two-band system from a new perspective by introducing a concept of the quench fidelity.
 In terms of the quench fidelity, we give a universal necessary and sufficient condition for the occurrence of DQPTs.
 Then, we demonstrate our theory by taking the XY model as a concrete example and calculating it in detail.
 Through analysis of the distribution of values of each $k$-mode of the quench fidelity, we also propose a sufficient condition for the occurrence of DQPTs.
-At last, we discuss the relationship between quenching across the equilibrium phase transition point and the existence of DQPTs.
+Finally, we discuss the relationship between quenching across the equilibrium phase transition point and the existence of DQPTs.